Tools for Organismal Research

 Behavior: flexible parental care, territorial males, social tadpoles

-Physiology: not chemically defended
+Physiology: not chemically defended in nature

-Status: NCBI GCA_033576535.1
+Access: NCBI GCA_033576535.1

-Publication: writing in progress, which will include annotation
+Publication: writing in progress.

 Diablito Poison Frog (Oophaga sylvatica)